How to Get a Job After Coding Bootcamp: Guide to Coding Bootcamp Jobs

 How to Get a Job After a Coding Bootcamp

-To get a job after a coding bootcamp, you need to leverage your network.
+To find jobs after a coding bootcamp, you need to leverage your network.
 This means getting on platforms like LinkedIn and Twitter to connect with professionals and organizations in your industry.
-Taking this course of action will help you solidify industry relations so when a vacancy opens, you’re first in line.
+Taking this course of action will help you solidify industry relations, so when a vacancy opens, you’re first in line.

 Getting a Job After a Coding Bootcamp FAQ